- News & Updates

 After a Car Accident, Be Proactive and Patient

-Whenever you have been involved in a motor vehicle collision, there are some important pro-active steps to take in order to protect your rights.
+Whenever you have been involved in a car accident, there are some important pro-active steps to take in order to protect your rights.

 First of all, if there is any significant property damage, you should certainly call for law enforcement to come to the scene.
 Since so many of us now carry smart phones or cell phones with cameras, it is highly advisable to take photographs at the accident scene, and of the damage to both your vehicle, as well as the other vehicles involved.
 Law enforcement usually does not take photographs of the vehicles unless there are very severe injuries or a death involved in the crash.